Carramar

 Carramar's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Carramar's health outcomes show excellent results, notably for younger age groups with low prevalence of common conditions.
+Carramar's health outcomes show excellent results, with younger age groups having a very low prevalence of common health conditions.

-Approximately 54% (~11,619 people) have private health cover, higher than the Greater Perth average.
-Mental health issues and asthma are the most prevalent conditions at 8.1 and 7.6%, respectively.
-Around 75.7% report no medical ailments, compared to 73.0% in Greater Perth.
-The area has 8.2% (1,763 people) aged 65 and over, lower than Greater Perth's 13.6%.
-Despite this, health outcomes among seniors require more attention due to being above average.
+Approximately 54% (~11,619 people) of Carramar's total population has private health cover.
+The most prevalent medical conditions are mental health issues (8.1%) and asthma (7.6%).
+A majority, 75.7%, report no medical ailments, compared to 73.0% in Greater Perth.
+Only 8.2% of residents are aged 65 and over (1,763 people), lower than Greater Perth's 13.6%.
+While health outcomes among seniors are above average, they require more attention than the broader population.

 Frequently Asked Questions - Health